10th February 2007

 16th March 2008

-A year on, the site had been expanded and made less of an island.
+The new plot of land was in the process of being expanded slightly, and shaped into less of an island.
 Colossus had its queue line cut short, and a new channel added to the outlet flow of Logger’s Leap so the water could reach the lake.

 20th April 2008

-The new infilled land was almost complete.
-The spit of land that contained the queue line for Colossus had been connected with the new infill, leaving the area of water under the vertical loop isolated from Abbey Lake.
-A section of the Canada Creek Railway track had been temporarily removed to permit access for construction without damaging it.
+The spit of land that contained the queue line for Colossus had now been connected with the new infill, leaving the area of water under the vertical loop isolated from Abbey Lake.
+A section of the Canada Creek Railway track had been temporarily removed to permit access for construction vehicles without damaging it.

 23rd June 2008